wanghmin/wanghmin2.github.io/content/more.md

 ## [Mathematics for Computer Graphics](https://faculty.cc.gatech.edu/~turk/math_gr.html)

-"What math should I learn in order to study computer graphics?"
-This is perhaps the most common general question that students ask about computer graphics.
+*What math should I learn in order to study computer graphics?* This is perhaps the most common general question that students ask about computer graphics.

 My Ph.D. advisor [Greg Turk](https://faculty.cc.gatech.edu/~turk/) wrote an interesting article on this topic.